arangodb/docs/3.10/analyzers.md

 **Examples**

-Create a collection with coordinates pairs stored in an attribute `location`, a `geopoint` Analyzer with default properties, and a View using the Analyzer.
+Create a collection with coordinate pairs stored in an attribute `location`, a `geopoint` Analyzer with default properties, and a View using the Analyzer.
 Then query for locations that are within a 3 kilometer radius of a given point.
-The stored coordinates are in latitude, longitude order, but `GEO_POINT()` and `GEO_DISTANCE()` expect longitude, latitude order:
+The stored coordinate pairs are in latitude, longitude order, but `GEO_POINT()` and `GEO_DISTANCE()` expect longitude, latitude order:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}